andrewbayly/members/README.md

 10. run: python3.12 manage.py runserver --insecure
 11. goto: http://localhost:8000/

-### Test
+### Automated Test with Pylenium

+#### Pre-reqs

+To make the tests work, there needs to be a single team member in the database ( with id=1 ) This member cannot be edited.

+Enter the following record before running the tests:

+  Andrew Bayly (admin)
+  415-640-2710
+  andrew.bayly@mac.com

+#### Steps

+1. run the server in a separate terminal window: python3.12 manage.py runserver --insecure
-1. cd into /members/mysite
+2. cd into /members/mysite
-2. run: python3.12 -m pytest tests
+3. run: python3.12 -m pytest tests

 ## Open Issues
 1. I have attempted to deal with CSRF properly.
 However I could not get it to